Stowell again chases pentathlon title

 Stowell began competing in the pentathlon in the eighth grade.
 “She was strong in a few events, and that jump-started it,” McConville recalled.
 Because Haldane does not have a regulation track, she trained at Putnam Valley and Beacon high schools with help from other coaches, including PJ Keating at Putnam Valley.

 “Her drive, desire to push herself — sometimes too hard — her fire, the attitude to compete and not hold back, all make her who she is,” McConville said.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.